JeeWeetje/iot-workshop/README.md

 This integration requires TTN portal AppEUI and App Access Key.

-*TODO* - new ttn portal pictures????
+1. Log into the [TTN applications portal](https://staging.thethingsnetwork.org/applications).
+You will be asked to provide TTN credentials if needed.
+2. A list of application will be shown.
+Navigato to the application provided for this workshop
+3. Under Application Info, click 'learn how to get data from this app' to get the application data.
+4. the `App EUI` and the `Access Keys` are shown.
+Remember these App EUI and access keys

 These are the secrets needed from TTN.

 ### Azure IoT Hub secrets

-This integration requires am Azure IoT Hub Shared access policy key name with `Registry, Write and Device connect` permissions.
+This integration requires an Azure IoT Hub Shared access policy key name with `Registry, Write and Device connect` permissions.
 In this example, we use the **iothubowner** policy which has these permissions enabled by default.

 1. Check the Azure portal notifications.
 The IoT Hub should be created by now.
 2. On the left, select `Resource groups`
 3. Select the ResourceGroup `TechDays42rg`.
 It will open a new blade with all resources.
 4. Select the IoT Hub `TechDays42ih` It will open a new blade with the IoT Hub.
 5. The IoTHub has not received any messages yet.
 Check the general settings for `Shared access policies`
-6. Navigate to the 'iothubowner' policy and remember the primary key.
+6. Navigate to the `iothubowner` policy and remember the primary key.
+7. In the last step op this tutorial, the 'Connection string-primary key' is needed.
+Remember this connection string
-7. Also remember the name of the IoT Hub eg 'TechDays42ih'
+8. Also remember the `name` of the IoT Hub eg `TechDays42ih`

 These are the secrets needed from Azure.